Shreyas-135/FacialExpression_Detection/README.md

 ## Contributing Guidelines
 Thank you for considering contributing to the "Facial-Expression-Detection" project!

-### Code of Conduct
-Before you start contributing, please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to follow these rules and maintain a respectful and inclusive environment for everyone.

 ### Getting Started

 1.Fork the Repository: To contribute, fork the main repository to your GitHub account.